BLI remains open and is serving passenger traffic. Please contact your airline directly for specific flight information.

 The information below can help you travel through the Bellingham International Airport (BLI), and other airports, in a safer way.

 Please check with your airline regarding COVID-19 testing requirements.
 Alaska/Horizon Air can be reached at 800-252-7522 or via live chat on their website at alaskair.com.
 Allegiant Airlines can be reached at 702-505-8888, or via live chat on their website at allegiantair.com.
+Southwest Airlines can be reached at 800-435-9792, or visit their website at southwest.com.

-Bellingham International Airport actions: Following the CDC’s recommendation’s to reduce the spread of COVID-19 in public areas, the Bellingham International Airport is requiring face coverings for all passengers, employees and visitors at the commercial passenger terminal.
+Bellingham International Airport actions: Following the CDC’s recommendation’s to reduce the spread of COVID-19 in public areas, the Bellingham International Airport is recommending face coverings for all passengers, employees and visitors at the commercial passenger terminal.
 Face coverings are not required for airport users underthe age of two (2), anyone that has trouble breathing or cannot remove face coverings on their own accord.
 The Port of Bellingham is committed to the safety and well-being of our staff, passengers and community.

 BLI follows the guidance provided by public health experts at the federal Centers for Disease Control and Prevention (CDC), State of Washington Department of Health and the Whatcom County Health Department.
 We are supporting federal, state, and local agencies that operate at the airport.
 Additional and up-to-date information can be found on the State's website at https://coronavirus.wa.gov